 General (Ret) Janet C. Wolfenbarger retired from the Air Force in July 2015.
 In her last assignment before retirement she served as Commander, Air Force Materiel Command, Wright-Patterson Air Force Base, Ohio.
 The command employs some 80,000 people and manages $60 billion annually, executing the critical mission of warfighter support through leading-edge science and technology, cradle-to-grave life cycle weapon systems management, world-class developmental test and evaluation, and world-class depot maintenance and supply chain management.

 She was commissioned in 1980 as a graduate of the U.S. Air Force Academy, and began her career in acquisition as an engineer at Eglin Air Force Base, Fla.
 She has held a variety of assignments at headquarters Electronic Security Command and Air Force Systems Command.
-Gener Wolfenbarger held several positions in the F-22 System Program Office at Wright-Patterson AFB, served as the F-22 Lead Program Element Monitor at the Pentagon, and was the B-2 System Program Director for the Aeronautical Systems Center, Wright-Patterson AFB, Ohio.
+General Wolfenbarger held several positions in the F-22 System Program Office at Wright-Patterson AFB, served as the F-22 Lead Program Element Monitor at the Pentagon, and was the B-2 System Program Director for the Aeronautical Systems Center, Wright-Patterson AFB, Ohio.
 She also commanded ASC's C-17 Systems Group, Mobility Systems Wing.

 She was the Service's Director of the Air Force Acquisition Center of Excellence at the Pentagon, then served as Director of the Headquarters AFMC Intelligence and Requirements Directorate, Wright-Patterson AFB.
 She served as AFMC vice commander from December 2009 to September 2011.
 Prior to her last assignment, General Wolfenbarger was the Military Deputy, Office of the Assistant Secretary of the Air Force for Acquisition, the Pentagon, Washington, D.C.
-After her retirement from the Air Force, in addition to serving as the chair of DACOWITS, General Wolfenbarger was elected to serve on the AECOM board of directors and as a trustee for the Falcon Foundation.
+After her retirement from the Air Force, in addition to serving as the chair of DACOWITS, General Wolfenbarger was elected to serve on the AECOM and KPMG board of directors and as a trustee for the Falcon Foundation.